Select your language

 • Universität für Weiterbildung Krems (Zentrum für Museale Sammlungswissenschaften)

-• Topic: History, Catastrophs, Land use, Culture
+• Topic: History, Disasters, Land use, Culture

 • Activity: measuring, counting, identifying, locating, observing, Offline participation